datavis2020/datavis2020.github.io/lectures.md

-## 8. Advanced: Storytelling and Communication
+## Week 8.
+Advanced: Storytelling and Communication

 This lecture focuses on effective presentation techniques when using visualizations in e.g., infographics or presentations.
 Other presentation media can include videos, posters, and [datacomics](http://datacomics.net).
 The lecture investigates how presenting and talking with visualizations is different than using visualizations for exploring and analyzing data.
 Spoiler alert: "It's the audience, stupid!".